goformx/formio/README.md

-# GoForms Template
+# GoFormX Template

-This repository provides templates for form.io forms in GoForms.
+This repository provides templates for form.io forms in GoFormX.

 ## Installation